Pallinder/go-randomdata/README.md

 	// Print a set of 2 random 3-Digits numbers as a string fmt.Println(randomdata.StringNumberExt(2, "-", 3))

+	// Print a random string sampled from a list of strings fmt.Println(randomdata.StringSample("my string 1", "my string 2", "my string 3"))

 	// Print a valid random IPv4 address fmt.Println(randomdata.IpV4Address())